 Write an Opener That Leaves No Doubts About Your Skills

 You could begin with the common greeting introducing yourself and mentioning your interest in the position.
 Unfortunately, that’s a bit insipid.
-Remember that HR staff spends only a few seconds on each application package.
+Remember that recruiting coordinators and other HR staff spend only a few seconds on each application package.
 So don’t waste time.
 Instead, open with an example of your most advanced skills or best accomplishments.
 Here’s a good one:

 “As Director of Communications of Nevada General Hospital, I’ve created and implemented our COVID-19 related communications strategy.
 I’m proud to say that we have a 95% consumer approval rate as a result.
 Also, I’d love to bring the same skills and experience to Northrup Health Partners as your new Communications Manager.”

 Be careful about making claims without proof.
 Avoid using fuzzy terms such as ‘improved’ or ‘succeeded’.
 Those are subject to quite a bit of interpretation and are essentially meaningless without quantification.
 Use real numbers instead.
 Take a look at a few examples of this:

 - Increased engagement with local media by 25%

 - Boosted web traffic to new product pages by an average of 35%

 - Motivated new donors to give over 1.2 million dollars over three months.

 The above sounds staunch, right?
 By making all of your examples more concrete and data-backed, you are helping the hiring manager to better imagine you as a successful, accomplished communications manager.

 Remember that you aren’t applying for a staff position.
 Much of your work will take place across departments.
 Thus, your ability to strategize, manage a team, and work with various stakeholders are extraordinarily important.
 So are the media connections you have hopefully developed over the years.
 Hence, add an example or two of the successes that you led.
 Avoid those where you simply played a role as a team member.
 Here are some power words that evoke a sense of leadership: